RetroDECK/ES-DE/USERGUIDE.md

 ## Running emulators in fullscreen mode

 In general ES-DE does not pass command line parameters to emulators to start them in fullscreen mode.
 This is so as for most (if not all) emulators, command line arguments overrides the settings the user has defined.
-This means that windowed mode would have become impossible to achieve without creating custom systems configuration entries if ES-DE enforced fullscreen mode.
+This means that windowed mode would become impossible to achieve without creating custom systems configuration entries if ES-DE enforced fullscreen mode.
 There are only a very few exceptions for emulators where there is no other way to enter fullscreen mode than by passing such options during game launch.

 So if an emulator starts in windowed mode and you prefer to have it running in fullscreen mode instead, make sure to enable that option in the emulator settings or configuration file (which should be a one-time job).